Avoid being scammed by websites claiming "(3) Viruses has been detected"

 When downloading/installing, it is important to read the terms, study available options, use the "Custom/Advanced" settings, and opt-out of all additions.
 Intrusive ads may seem normal and harmless; however, they can redirect to dubious websites (e.g., gambling, pornography, adult-dating, etc.).

 If you experience these advertisements/redirects, inspect the system and immediately remove all suspicious applications and browser extensions/plug-ins.
-If your computer is already infected with PUAs, we recommend running a scan with Combo Cleaner Antivirus for macOS to automatically eliminate them.
+If your computer is already infected with PUAs, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate them.

 Text presented in the pop-up displayed by "(3) Viruses has been detected" scam: